abdelrahmanbonna/security_plus/README.md

 // You could use [isDevelopmentModeEnable] to check if the Android device is in Development mode or not SecurityPlus.isDevelopmentModeEnable

+// You could use [isMockLocationEnabled] to check if the Android device is using a mock location method or not SecurityPlus.isMockLocationEnabled
 ```

+## Future Work

+ - Adding SSL pinning (DIO)
+ - Adding SSL pinning (HTTP)
+ - Adding Mobile data detection

 ## Credits

 Thanks to [abu](https://github.com/abu0306) for creating flutter_root_jailbreak which was the inspiration for this plugin.
+Also thanks for [MazenEmara](https://github.com/MazenEmara) for contributing to this project and being part of the team.